ShlomiRex/GPS-Wifi-Project/README.md

 A project for second year of engineering.
 Collaborators: Amit , Shiler, Shlomi

-TODO:
+To edit this file read [this] (https://help.github.com/articles/basic-writing-and-formatting-syntax/)

+## TODO List by priority
+0. Everything must be working.
+0.1.
+Decide which file in G MON to read
+1. Create the server.
+1.1.
+Program java application to convery KML or CVS to useable tables 1.1.1.
+Read section -1
+1.2.
+2. Create the application
+3. Manage information

-## Client Presentation
+# Client Presentation
-Create a app that shows the information.
+Create a app that stores the information and proccess it.

-## Server
+# Server
 A server that stores the information

-## Information manage
+# Information Manage
 Create application which the human can change the information in the server.

+###### Notes
+Use firebase